Deltares/D-EcoImpact/docs/manual/input.md

 ```

 The layer filter rule allows for the extraction of a layer from 3D variables.
-This could be used for extracting the top layer or bottom layer (e.g. from a mutli layered model result).
+This could be used for extracting the top layer or bottom layer (e.g., from a multi layered model result).
 The rule operates on all layers in a 3D variable (in the vertical) as in the time axes and returns a 2D result with the time axes intact.
 The rule needs to be applied to an existing 3D variable.
 A new 2D variable is created when the rule is executed.

 ```
 #EXAMPLE  : Extracts the chloride concentration at surface.